Kiyosh31/Banmex-Desktop/README.md

 #Installation
 Open folder MySQL Scheema and open Banmex.wmb file on MySQL Workbench giving double click on it, then Database->Forward Engineer and then next, next, next and finish.
+For the correct operation of the system, execute all the files named "Trigger ..." on the folder MySQL Scheema->SQL Scripts

 #Version
 - Decoder-Banmex 1.0